Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: The pushforward operator bridge in the Lebesgue layer

-This subsection closes the operatorial bridge in the Lebesgue layer: a uniform bound for \(w_\theta\) yields \(L^p\) control for \(A_\theta\), and thus the effective input of Section~\ref{sec:sparse-1d} is reduced to a verifiable geometric condition on the pushforward density.
+This subsection closes the operator bridge in the Lebesgue layer: a uniform bound for \(w_\theta\) yields \(L^p\) control of \(A_\theta\), and hence the effective input of Section~\ref{sec:sparse-1d} is reduced to a verifiable geometric condition on the pushforward density.